zacforsman/zacforsman.github.io/index.md

 <div class="row">
   <a href="https://thebiologist.rsb.org.uk/biologist-features/158-biologist/features/2278-divide-and-conquer"><img src="/images/divide_con.jpg" alt="The Biologist Article" style="width:300px; margin-right:20px;float:left;border-radius:4%;padding: 5px;"></a>
-  <b><i> Can we 'mass produce' coral covered structures? </b></i>
+  <b><i> Can we mass produce coral covered structures? </b></i>

-  The <a href=https://thebiologist.rsb.org.uk/biologist-features/158-biologist/features/2278-divide-and-conquer> micro-fragmentation method </a> can be used to rapidly cover substrates with coral tissue.
+  The <a href="https://thebiologist.rsb.org.uk/biologist-features/158-biologist/features/2278-divide-and-conquer"> micro-fragmentation method </a> can be used to rapidly cover substrates with coral tissue.
 Can this method be used to mass produce coral seedlings, or to turn artificial breakwaters from 'gray' to 'blue' infrastructure?

-  Forsman ZH (2020) Divide and conquer: how the microfragmentation technique can help restore coral impacted by climate change and mass coral bleaching. <a href=https://thebiologist.rsb.org.uk/biologist-features/158-biologist/features/2278-divide-and-conquer>The Biologist, Royal Society of Biology, vol. 67.
+  Forsman ZH (2020) Divide and conquer: how the microfragmentation technique can help restore coral impacted by climate change and mass coral bleaching. <a href="https://thebiologist.rsb.org.uk/biologist-features/158-biologist/features/2278-divide-and-conquer">The Biologist, Royal Society of Biology, vol. 67.
 No1.
 London</a>
 </div>

 <div class="row">